ROH Third Anniversary Celebration

 Third Anniversary Celebration was the third Anniversary Show professional wrestling event produced by Ring of Honor (ROH).
 It was a three-day event which took place on February 19, 25 and 26, 2005 at different venues.

 The February 19 show took place at Rex Plex in Elizabeth, New Jersey.
 The event was headlined by a Scramble match in which The Ring Crew Express (Dunn and Marcos) defeated Azrieal and Dixie, Generation Next (Jack Evans and Roderick Strong), Special K (Deranged and Izzy) and The Carnage Crew (DeVito and Loc).
-In other prominent matches on the card, Austin Aries defeated Colt Cabana in a steel cage match to retain the ROH World Championship, B. J. Whitmer and Dan Maff defeated The Havana Pitbulls (Ricky Reyes and Rocky Romero) to win the ROH Tag Team Championship, R. J. Brewer retained the ROH Pure Championship against Jay Lethal and Homicide defeated Bryan Danielson in a Taped Fist match, the second match of the Match 2 of the Best of Five Series between the two.
+In other prominent matches on the card, Austin Aries defeated Colt Cabana in a steel cage match to retain the ROH World Championship, B. J. Whitmer and Dan Maff defeated The Havana Pitbulls (Ricky Reyes and Rocky Romero) to win the ROH Tag Team Championship, John Wwalters retained the ROH Pure Championship against Jay Lethal and Homicide defeated Bryan Danielson in a Taped Fist match, the second match of the Match 2 of the Best of Five Series between the two.

 The February 25 show took place at the Montgomery County Fairgrounds in Dayton, Ohio.
 The event marked the return of A.J.
 Styles to ROH for the first time in over a year who last appeared for the promotion at At Our Best on March 13, 2004.
 He headlined the event against Jimmy Rave in a losing effort.
 In other prominent matches at the event, Bryan Danielson and Samoa Joe defeated Generation Next (Austin Aries and Jack Evans) in a tag team match and B. J. Whitmer and Dan Maff retained the ROH Tag Team Championship against Delirious and Jimmy Jacobs.
 The event also featured the ROH debut of James Gibson against Spanky.

 The February 26 show emanated from the Frontier Fieldhouse in Chicago Ridge, Illinois.
 In the main event, Austin Aries retained the ROH World Championship against Samoa Joe.
 The undercard notably featured the third match in the Best of Five Series between Homicide and Bryan Danielson, a Falls Count Anywhere match which Danielson won.
 Also at the event, Jimmy Rave defeated CM Punk and the team of Colt Cabana and Nigel McGuinness defeated B. J. Whitmer and Dan Maff in a non-title tag team match.